Chronic stroke disease

 Stroke is a chronic disease with acute events

 Background and objectives: Chronic kidney disease (CKD) increases the risk of stroke, but the extent through which this association is mediated by hypertension is unknown.A stroke, sometimes called a brain attack, occurs when something blocks blood supply to part of the brain or when a blood vessel in the brain bursts.
 10 Stroke is a heterogeneous disease and can be categorized as either ischemic (≈85%) or hemorrhagic (≈15%).
-Stroke is not a .
+Know the symptoms of a stroke and when to call 911 right away.
 2,3 Stroke is particularly common in patients with chronic kidney disease (CKD).

+Cardiovascular diseases (CVDs) are the leading cause of death globally.Chronic kidney disease frequently complicates routine stroke risk prediction, diagnosis, management, and prevention.
 Community-based programs optimizing the dose of exercise therapy that are simultaneously low risk and able to achieve high adherence should be identified.7 Signs of Recovery from Stroke: Are You on the Right .
-We leveraged large-scale genetic data to explore causal relationships between CKD, hypertension, and cerebrovascular disease phenotypes.
 2016 May;77(5):C66-9.

 Stroke Subtype Among Individuals With Chronic Kidney Disease